EdwardVoermans/ETIG-Stack-InfluxDB3/README.md

 A modern monitoring stack implementation using **Telegraf**, **InfluxDB 3**, and **Grafana** with **Nginx reverse proxy** and **InfluxDB Explorer** for comprehensive system monitoring and visualization.
 The key of this project is the **automated deployment**.
 It will setup a development environment in minutes instead of hours if not days.

+If you are looking for the **Kubernetes K3S version** check this: https://tinyurl.com/3889hkvr

 In a nutshell the deployment script conducts the following steps:
 - Creates all required directories and initialization scripts and files.
 - Creates an InfluxDB 3 Admin Token.
 The token is used to create a default database in InfluxDB 3.
 Configures Telegraf to use the token and to send metrics to the db.